Nallasopara: Excavations at Sopara

 In April 1882, Bhagvanlal Indraji, a noted archaeologist, numismatist and epigraphist excavated at the Burud Rajache Kot mound in Merdes village, near Sopara.
-The ruins of a Buddhist Stupa was found.
-From the center of the stupa (inside a brick built chamber) a large stone coffer was excavated which contained eight bronze images of Maitreya Buddha which belong to the c.
+The ruins of a Buddhist Stupa were found.
+From the center of the stupa (inside a brick-built chamber) a large stone coffer was excavated which contained eight bronze images of Maitreya Buddha which belong to the c.
 8th-9th century CE.
 This coffer also enclosed relic caskets of copper, silver, stone, crystal and gold, along with numerous gold flowers and fragments of a begging bowl.
 A silver coin of Gautamiputra Satakarni (Satavahana) was also found from the mound.
 The Bombay Provincial Government presented the Sopara relics to the Asiatic Society of Bombay.
-The coins and the artifacts found during the excavations at the site of this ancient town can still be viewed in the Asiatic Society, Mumbai museum.
+The coins and the artifacts found during the excavations at the site of this ancient town can still be viewed in the Asiatic Society of Mumbai museum.
 In an old Muslim graveyard near Ramkund, the fragments of 8th and 9th major rock edicts of Asoka were found.
 These rock edicts can be viewed in the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Mumbai.
-The site was re-excavated by M.M.Qureshi of the Archaeological Survey of India in 1939-1940, when several stone lintels and two small stupas were found on the south side of the main stupa in addition to a few sherds of plain glazed ware of the Muslim period.
+The site was re-excavated by M.M.Qureshi of the Archaeological Survey of India in 1939–1940, when several stone lintels and two small stupas were found on the south side of the main stupa in addition to a few sherds of plain glazed ware of the Muslim period.
 Anwar Munshi (1972) found a number of Satavahana lead coins at Sopara.
 In 1956, a fragment of 11th major rock edict was found from a coastal village, Bhuigaon.
-During an excavation in 1993, a ring well, fragments of Roman amphorae red polished ware and glass (all belong to the early centuries of the Common Era) were found.
+During an excavation in 1993, a ring well, fragments of Roman Amphorae Red Polished Ware and Glass (all belong to the early centuries of the Common Era) were found.